swiftlang/swift-evolution/proposal-templates/0000-swift-template.md

 marked a special way, and then adding that marking to an existing function parameter would change the ABI of that function.

-Proposals are acceptable if they can be thought of as merely *adding* to the ABI, such as by adding new kinds of declarations, adding new modifiers or attributes, or adding new types or methods to the Swift standard library.
+Proposals may be acceptable if they can be thought of as merely *adding* to the ABI, such as by adding new kinds of declarations, adding new modifiers or attributes, or adding new types or methods to the Swift standard library.
 On platforms with stable ABIs, such